 Companies with a high level of consumer consciousness are more aware and attuned to consumer needs and more agile to developing needs or market disruptions.

 Consumer centricity is a term often used to describe a strategy to use consumer insights to drive the business.
 Companies are using different strategies to get closer to the consumer.
-However, these strategies will not result in a true consumer-centric organization.
+However, these strategies will not result in a true consumer-centric organisation.

-In this paper we outline a more holistic strategy, based on recent developments in neuroscience and data science/analytics to build a kind of consumer consciousness in an organization.
+In this paper we outline a more holistic strategy, based on recent developments in neuroscience and data science/analytics to build a kind of consumer consciousness in an organisation.
 An integrated, learning system that puts the consumer at the heart of the business.

 There are three elements of a consumer conscious company: